-“Let us continue to fearlessly champion the issues and causes that brought us together,” he said.
+“Let us continue to fearlessly champion the issues and causes that brought us together,” he wrote on Medium.
 “Whether it is ending the epidemic of gun violence or dismantling structural racism or successfully confronting climate change before it is too late, we will continue to organize and mobilize and act in the best interests of America.”